 Senior Technical Evangelist

 Accessibility is a key part of Microsoft’s mission to empower people and organizations to achieve more.
 Our team partners across the company to make that vision a reality for people with disabilities.
 As part of this focus we are looking for a Senior Technical Evangelist with experience and passion for accessibility to join the team.
 Reporting under the Chief Accessibility Officer (CAO), this role will lead our efforts to provide a voice for people with al abilities.
 If you are passionate to improve the user experience for people with disabilities and a mature, technical, experienced professional capable of bu9ilding trusted relationships with customers and partners, the read on!
-Trusted relationships with NGOs and Assistive Technology (AT) providers are critical to further Microsoft’s commitment to empower every person on the pelenty to achieve more.
+Trusted relationships with NGOs and Assistive Technology (AT) providers are critical to further Microsoft’s commitment to empower every person on the plenty to achieve more.
 This role offers the opportunity to improve relationships with some of our most prominent connections points with our customers and AT providers and gain feedback around best practices within product accessibility and usability.
 As an Accessibility Technical Evangelist your primary responsibility will be to be the voice on accessibility and listen and tell our Accessibility story to customers, NGOs, ATs and employees at customer sites, events , and company locations.
 You will empower internal teams, especially the field, with information and expertise on accessibility of Microsoft’s products and services interfacing with the product and engineering teams internally

 The ideal candidate will have experience in client-facing roles and have demonstrated success leading technical and economic value discussions with executives and senior technical decision makers, driving key decisions and implementation strategies.
-Candidates need to possess the ability to impact and influence stakeholders with a high degree of automnomy, energy, flexibility and the drive to create real and measurable business results.
+Candidates need to possess the ability to impact and influence stakeholders with a high degree of autonomy, energy, flexibility and the drive to create real and measurable business results.
 Technical knowledge of accessibility is key to the success of the role and it is crucial to have the ability to demo technical solutions that will benefit people with disabilities.

 Responsibilities of this role include: